Pay Your Bills

 There are few things more freeing than hitting the open road on your motorcycle.
 Unfortunately, while riding a motorcycle is a lot of fun, it can also be incredibly dangerous.
 In 2020 alone, there were 1,909 crashes involving motorcycles in South Carolina – including 113 fatal collisions and 320 accidents that caused serious injuries.

-If you were involved in a motorcycle accident, you may be able to file a personal injury lawsuit against the at-fault party.
+If you were involved in a motorcycle accident in the Simpsonville area, you may be able to file a personal injury lawsuit against the at-fault party.
 This may be another driver, the government agency responsible for maintaining the road, or even a manufacturer of the bike itself or its components.
 Through this type of insurance claim, you can recover financial compensation for your property damages, medical bills, lost wages, pain and suffering, and other losses.

 At the Derrick Law Office, we represent injury victims who have been hurt in all types of accidents – including motorcycle crashes.
 We offer free initial consultations, and never charge a fee unless we recover money for you.
 Reach out today to schedule an appointment with a Simpsonville motorcycle accident attorney.